AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/01900/19_1_Transcript_Habits.md

 And I talk to them as we drink it and they'll drink it.
 And usually after a while, they'll say, What kind of coffee did you say this was?
 Then I'll tell them what it really is.
 It's kind of interesting.

-It doesn't even taste like molasses, but it's delicious.
-It's always good to have an instead of.
+It doesn't even taste like molasses, but it's delicious. `It's always good to have an instead of`.
 Mr. Silva says that if you take a habit away from somebody, you take something away that they're accustomed to, they're going to go back to it unless you come up with a substitute.

 So do that for yourself.
 What is a substitute?
 The substitute could be something that you want more than the habit.
 The sleek, sexy body more than the chocolate sundae, for instance.